-Students who cannot meet the above requirements because of exceptional circumstances may petition to be accepted on a conditional basis.
-If accepted, the student will be permitted to take a maximum of four courses on a non-degree seeking student basis.
+Students who cannot meet the above requirements because of exceptional circumstances may petition to enroll under an alternate admission status (see Admissions Status Policy).
+If permitted, the student will be allowed to take a maximum of four courses on a non-degree seeking student basis.
 If a student has a 3.0 GPA or higher after taking four courses, the student may be accepted as a degree-seeking student.
 If the student's GPA is lower than 3.0, the student's enrollment at Waldorf will be terminated.